5 Financially Empowering Practices To Add To Your Self-Care Routine

 4. Outsource the DIY things that will save you time.
 Make those million-dollar decisions!
 Can you carve away money for someone to come clean your house?
 For meal prep?
 Using your money to outsource the things that take time away from your family and the things that deplete your energy can also be a form of financial self-care.

 5. Pay Yourself First.
 Put your savings on autopilot.
 Don’t leave your savings to happenstance.
 You are your most important bill!
 Pay yourself ahead of the light bill, the car bill, the rent/mortgage!
 Automate the process by having your money directly put into an online savings account generating at least 2% in interest.
 Having your savings stash provides you with comfort and security that comes with knowing that you have money set aside to take care of any unexpected emergencies.

 Feeling like you have control over your money and using your money to do more than just pay bills will help you improve your sense of financial well-being.
 Managing your money can indeed be one of the best forms of self-care.

-About the Contributor Myrna Lainé-Hyppolite has close to 30 years of experience in the world of finance ranging from corporate finance, private equity to investment banking.
+Myrna Lainé-Hyppolite has close to 30 years of experience in the world of finance ranging from corporate finance, private equity to investment banking.
 She is an ivy-league graduate with BA and MBA degrees from Dartmouth College.
 Ms. Lainé-Hyppolite has leveraged her finance knowledge over the years and is now the CEO of Empower Financial Wellness, a financial coaching company established with a mission to educate, encourage and empower individuals to reach their financial goals.
 As a financial coach, Ms. Lainé-Hyppolite helps individuals grow their net worth, find their money leaks, and learn the basics of confident stock investing.
 Join the Financial Empowerment Women's Facebook Group or follow Myrna on Linkedin.
 Her Financial Breakthrough Coaching Program can also be found here.